tarrlab/image-similarity-toolbox-master/readme.txt

 Written at Tarrlab by Darren Seibert and Daniel Leeds.

+If you use the toolbox in published research, please consider citing our paper in which we first developed it:

+Daniel D. Leeds, Darren A. Seibert, John A. Pyles, Michael J. Tarr; Comparing visual representations across human fMRI and computational vision.
+Journal of Vision 2013;13(13):25. doi: https://doi.org/10.1167/13.13.25.

 -----------------------------------------------

 The img_sim() function computes feature vectors for images.
 It can